wuxin4692/chutes-miner-china/ansible/README.md

 To ensure the highest probability of success, you should provision your servers with `Ubuntu 22.04`, preferably with NO nvidia driver installations if possible.

+### Networking note before starting!!!

+Before doing anything, you should check the IP addresses used by your server provider, and make sure you do not use an overlapping network for wireguard.
+By default, chutes uses 192.168.0.0/20 for this purpose, but that may conflict with some providers, e.g. Nebius through Shadeform sometimes uses 192.168.x.x network space.
+If the network overlaps, you will have conflicting entries in your route table and the machine may basically get bricked as a result.

+It's quite trivial to use a different network for wireguard, or even just a different non-overlapping range in the 192.168.x.x space, but only if you start initially with that network.
+To migrate after you've already setup the miner with a different wireguard network config is a bit of effort.

+To use a different range, simply update these four files:
+1. `join-cluster.yml` contains a regex to search for the proper network join command, needs to be updated if not using 192.168*
+2. `templates/wg0-worker.conf.j2` specifies 192.168.0.0/20 for the wireguard network, you can change this or restrict it, e.g. `192.168.254.0/24` or use an entirely different private network like `10.99.0.0/23` or whatever, just be cognizant of your CIDR
+3. `templates/wg0-primary.conf.j2` ditto with the worker config, CIDRs must match
+4. `inventory.yml` obviously your hosts will ned the updated wireguard_ip values to match

+I would NOT recommend changing the wireguard network if you are already running, unless you absolutely need to.
+And if you do, the best bet is to actually completely wipe microk8s and start over with running each of wireguard, site, and extras playbooks, meaning you'd have to:
+1. `chutes-miner scorch-remote ...` to purge all instances/GPUs from the validator
+2. `sudo snap remove microk8s` on each node, GPU and CPU
+3. Re-install all the things.
+4. Re-add all the nodes.

+There are three main private networks you could use: 10.0.0.0/8, 172.16.0.0/12, 192.168.0.0/16, and you can sometimes get away with using the carrier NAT range 100.64.0.0/10.
+Those are HUGE IP ranges and you can almost certainly get away with using a /24, unless you plan to add more than 256 nodes to your miner. /23 doubles, /22 doubles that, etc.  Just pick a range that's unlikely to be used, or check servers on your server provider of choice before making a selection.

 ## 1. Install ansible (on your local system, not the miner node(s))

 ### Mac